 - Improved bladder function

 While there is currently no cure for multiple sclerosis, our physicians use adult stem cell therapy to provide an alternative for those who don’t respond to typical drug treatment or when traditional procedures have shown less than optimal outcomes.
-Autologous stem cell therapy can assist in the reversal of challenging symptoms and damage associated with MS. Whether you have recently been diagnosed or battling this disease for years, know that MS does not have to control your life.
-With Stemedix™ adult stem cell therapy, your rebuilding process can begin.
+Adult stem cell therapy can assist in the reversal of challenging symptoms and damage associated with MS.